 Policy directive, you can add a link to your security policy and/or disclosure policy.

 If you have a “Hall of Fame” page listing people or companies that disclosed security issues and worked with you to fix them (like what T-Mobile CZ has), you can add a link to such page here.
-It doesn't need to be complicated, check what AlwaysOnSSL has in their
+It doesn't need to be complicated, check what AlwaysOnSSL linked to in their

 Hiring security professionals?
 Add a link to open positions or job description here.